WELCOME IN

 ABOUT ME

 I am a Social Science Data Analytics student at Palacký University with a strong interest in human behavior, data, and systems.
-I completed a three-month internship at NMS Market Research, where I worked with real-world datasets and research outputs.Alongside my academic work, I competed in ball hockey at a high level, becoming a World Champion, member of all-star World Cup team and Czech Extraliga runner-up.
-This experience shaped my discipline, teamwork, and long-term performance mindset.I work primarily in R and SPSS and focus on sociology, politics, and infrastructure, with a particular interest in aviation and rail transport where technology, organization, and human decision-making intersect.
+I completed a three-month internship at NMS Market Research, where I worked with real-world datasets and research outputs.Alongside my academic work, I competed in ball hockey at a high level, becoming a World Champion, a member of the World Cup All-Star Team, and a Czech Extraliga runner-up.
+I am also a graduate of the Leadership Matters program supported by the U.S. Embassy.
+This experience, alongside my ball hockey career, shaped my discipline, teamwork, and long-term performance mindset.I work primarily in R and SPSS and focus on sociology, politics, and infrastructure, with a particular interest in aviation and rail transport where technology, organization, and human decision-making intersect.
 I enjoy exploring connections between data, behavior, and systems, and approaching problems from multiple perspectives.
-I am also a graduate of the Leadership Matters program supported by the U.S. Embassy.

 How statistics lie